The cost of attending med school is well over $100,000 (yikes!), and on top of that, you’ll need to pay to apply to med school.

-3. Secondary application: Most med schools require a secondary application.
-This will run you up to $150 per application.
+Most med schools require a secondary application.
+This will run you between $75 and $150 per application.
 Students eligible for AAMC’s Fee Assistance Program may have the secondary app fee waived at some med schools.
 This program is directly tied to the U.S. Department of Health and Human Services’ poverty-level guidelines.
 Other benefits of the Fee Assistance Program include reduced MCAT fees, MCAT prep materials, and a waiver of AMCAS fees for one application submission including up to 16 med school designations.

-4. College registrar services: This will vary based on where you went to college, as some schools charge a fee for transmitting your transcript and/or letter of recommendation and some don’t.
+This will vary based on where you went to college, as some schools charge a fee (around $10) for transmitting your transcript and/or letter of recommendation and some don’t.
 Check with your school for details.

-5. Interview expenses: A recent survey of med school applicants showed that, on average, they attend 4.5 interviews with a cost of $406.15 per interview.
-The total of these costs per student is a whopping $2202.12!
-This is actually down from last year (though not by much), when students attended 6.4 interviews with a cost of $417.42 per interview, for a total of $2020.12.
+The most recent survey about med school interview expenses showed that, on average, students attend 4.5 interviews with a cost of $406 per interview.
+The total of these costs per student is a whopping $2202!
 The students were asked about the following categories:

 • Number of interviews